-With CAF gearing up to host four national championship events in July 2021, we want to provide our spectators the opportunity to learn more about Para Road Racing.
-Below you will find facts about the events, athlete classifications, and sport classes that make up this sport.
-Want to join in but can’t travel to Idaho?
-A livestream of each event will be provided for you to feel like you’re in the action without leaving home.
+With CAF hosting four national championship cycling events, we want to provide our spectators the opportunity to learn more about Para Road Racing.
+Below you will find a livestream of each day, facts about the events, athlete classifications, and sport classes that make up this sport.

 All athletes that will compete at the 2021 USA Cycling Para Road National Championship must have a permanent physical disability.
 An athlete’s eligibility is determined by a classification panel which is composed of individuals who are certified experts – most often physicians, or physical therapists (physiotherapists) with an extensive knowledge of physical and/or visual impairments.
 Classifiers understand the sport-specific expertise of Paracycling and the biomechanics of the sport to help determine how athletes are classified for competition.

 Once the classification panel has determined the extent to which a cyclist’s physical impairment affects the specific tasks and activities required for Paracycling, cyclists are assigned a Sport Class which determine the division and the Sport Class in which they will compete.
 Although other factors such as low fitness level, poor technical proficiency and aging may also affect the fundamental tasks and activities of the sport, allocation of Sport Class must not be affected by these factors.

 There are four (4) divisions for Paracycling, each with a men’s (M) and women’s (W) division.

 Athletes classified in Handcycle classes (H1- H5) compete using an arm powered (AP) or arm trunk power (HTP) hand bike where a recumbent position is mandatory.
 Athletes classified in the Handcycle class H5 compete from a kneeling position (HK).